Editor scripts

 Editor scripts run inside an editor, in a Lua VM emulated by Java VM.
 All scripts share the same single environment, which means they can interact with each other.
 You can require Lua modules, just as with .script files, but Lua version that is running inside the editor is different, so make sure your shared code is compatible.
 Editor uses Lua version 5.2.x, more specifically luaj runtime, which is currently the only viable solution to run Lua on JVM.
 Besides that, there are some restrictions:

-• there is no debug and coroutine packages;
+• there is no debug package;

 • there is no os.tmpname and io.tmpfile — currently editor scripts can access files only inside the project directory;